 Delayed C-sections occur when a medical staff ultimately fails to recognize the warning signs of delivery in need of a cesarean.
 In some circumstances, an in utero child will express clear signs of fetal distress with no action taken by medical staff.
 In other situations, the mother herself may be giving clear signs of distress that are ignored.
 In the most severe scenarios, infant death can occur.
 Other consequences may be a deprivation of oxygen resulting in infant brain damage and/or cerebral palsy, the risk of severe physical injury, and delay in physical development.

 The practice of administering drugs to make a patient comfortable is a necessary process for a mother undergoing a cesarean.
 However, there are scenarios where a mother will be allergic to the anesthetic being used or the anesthesiologist will use the incorrect dosage of anesthetic.
 Common injuries and side effects of medical malpractice involving anesthetic include low blood pressure, internal bleeding, blood clots, severe headaches, placental abruption, and placenta previa.

 If a doctor accidentally cuts another organ, a mother may have to undergo additional surgery to repair the damage.
 A common injury during a cesarean is a cut to the bladder.

 - Blood Clots

-Blood clots are relatively common in mothers who are not monitored well after a C-section and who are not encouraged to walk within 24 hours after a cesarean.
-Blood clots can break apart and travel to other areas of the body, causing significant damage to vital organs.
+Blood clots are relatively common in mothers not monitored well after a C-section and who are not encouraged to walk within 24 hours.
+Clots can break apart and travel to other areas of the body, causing significant damage to vital organs.